NethermindEth/general-agents-module/README.md

 - `findingGenerator`: The purpose of this argument was explained in the "General Types" section.
 The function provided as an argument will receive a `metadataVault` with the keys:
   - `from`: The account making the transfer.
   - `to`: The account receiving the transfer.
-  - `amount`: The number of tokens sent
+  - `amount`: The number of tokens sent.
 - `tokenAddress`: The address of the ERC-20 contract you want to detect transfers of.
 - `agentOptions`: This is an optional argument, it contains extra information for adding extra filtering to your detections.
 It is a JS object with the following optional properties:
   - `from`: If provided, the approach will only detect transfers from the specified account.